-Auto Detect DIMM /PCI Clk
+Auto Detect PCI Clk

-Auto Detect Divini /1 e1 eik Values Meaning Auto Detec DIMM/ PCI Enabled If set to enabled the BIOS will detect the values for the PCI and DIMM clock.
-Clk II Jisanied If disabled, the BIOS will use the values set on his page and on the Advanced Chipset Features page.
+Values Meaning Auto Detec DIMM/ PCI Enabled If set to enabled the BIOS will detect the values for the PCI clock. ~ II heabled If disabled, the BIOS will use the values set on this page and on the Advanced Chipset Features page.